johnsonn573/ASM_code_repository/README.md

 Recall that cells were split across multiple fastq files on SRR when they were originally deposited.
 At this step, we remedy this issue for CLL01 and CLL02 by creating a shell script (merge_by_cell_CLL.sh) using the R script merge_by_cell_CLL.R.
 The shell script outputs bam files that have been merged by cell using samtools.

+## Merging files by cell (B-cell samples)

+Similarly to CLL01 and CLL02, we also merged by cell for B01-B03 by first generating a shell script (merge_by_cell_v3.sh) using an R script (merge_by_cell_v3.R) and then running that shell script.

 ## Name-sorting bam files.

 We name-sorted all the bam files using samtools with the following scripts.    \